The location where 50 Cent was shot

 50 Cent's grandmother's house

 This was the rapper's childhood home.
-He started living here with his grandparents at the age of 8 after his mother, Sabrina, died in a fire.
+He started living here with his grandparents after his mother, Sabrina, died in a fire when he was 8 years old.

-Sabrina was a drug dealer who gave birth to Jackson when she was just 15 years old.
+Sabrina was a drug dealer who gave birth to Jackson when she was a teenager.

 Following her death, it did not take long for him to follow in her footsteps.

-In 1994, the 18-year-old was charged with felony drug charges after the police raided this address and discovered heroin and crack cocaine.
+In 1994, the 18-year-old was charged with felony drug offenses after the police raided this address and discovered heroin and crack cocaine.

 When threatened with a maximum prison sentence of nine years, Jackson agreed to serve six months in a correctional boot camp in upstate New York.